dk14/wolfram-mega/docs/dsl.md

 With great power comes great responsibility.
 Electricity is food, even if it comes from nuclear powerplant - there are still humans maintaining such a plant.
 Although nuclear powerplant is much more efficient, French are not that wrong about it.

 In any case, it is best to keep contracts human-interpretable, even if computational resources appear hardly bounded.
-It is a win-win approach - you don't have to neither speculate statistical voodoo, nor waste computational resources.
+It is a win-win approach - you neither speculate statistical voodoo, nor waste computational resources.

 Elephant cannot fly.